twitter/caladrius/README.md

 This line should be added to your `.profile` (or similar) start up script to preserve this across reboots.

+####Troubleshooting
+Errors such as the following entail that the PYTHONPATH is not set correctly.

+    File "app.py", line 15, in <module>
+        from caladrius import logs

+Another way to ensure that `pipenv` is able to read the environment variables is to create a `.env` file in the project directory and add the `PYTHONPATH` there.

 ### Graph Database

 Caladrius requires a [Gremlin